 With an extraordinarily diverse repertoire, innovative programming and charismatic performance style, John Axelrod is widely recognized as one of today’s leading conductors and is sought after by orchestras throughout the world.

 In 2019, Maestro Axelrod was announced as the Principal Guest Conductor of the City of Kyoto Symphony Orchestra, further establishing his global profile.
 In 2014, Maestro Axelrod became the Artistic and Musical Director of the Real Orquesta Sinfónica de Sevilla (ROSS).
 His contract was unanimously extended through the 2019-2020 season.
-From July 2017-2018, unique in the orchestra’s history, he was also appointed the General Director (CEO).
-Other titled positions have included Principal Guest Conductor of Orchestra Sinfonica di Milano “Giuseppe” Verdi (LaVerdi) in Italy, from the 2001-2017 season, Music Director of the l’Orchestre National des Pays de la Loire in France from 2009-2013, Music Director and Chief Conductor of the Lucerne Symphony Orchestra and Theater in Switzerland from 2004-2009, Music Director of Hollywood in Vienna” in Austria, from 2009-2011, with the ORF Vienna Radio Orchestra, and in 2001-2009, the as Principal Conductor of Sinfonietta Cracovia, in Krakow, Poland.
+From July 2017-2018, unique in the Orchestra’s history, he was also appointed the General Director (CEO).
+Other titled positions have included Principal Guest Conductor of Orchestra Sinfonica di Milano Giuseppe Verdi (LaVerdi) in Italy, from the 2001 season, Music Director of the Orchestre National des Pays de la Loire in France from 2009 to 2013, Music Director and Chief Conductor of the Lucerne Symphony Orchestra and Theater in Switzerland from 2004 to 2009, Music Director of Hollywood in Vienna in Austria from 2009 to 2011, with the ORF Vienna Radio Orchestra, and in 2001-2009, Principal Conductor of Sinfonietta Cracovia, in Krakow, Poland.

-John Axelrod’s opera activity includes Bernstein’s Candide at Théâtre du Châtelet, Teatro alla Scala and Maggio Musicale Fiorentino, Eugene Onegin at Teatro San Carlo in Naples, Kurt Weill’s Aufstieg und Fall der Stadt Mahagonny and the premiere of Vittorio Montalti’s Un Romano a Marte at the Rome Opera, Martinu’s Mirandolina at Teatro la Fenice in Venice and both la Traviata and the premiere of Fabio Vacchi’s Lo Specchio Magico at the Maggio Musicale Fiorentino.
-For the Lucerne Festival from 2004-2009, he conducted: Rigoletto, The Rake’sProgress, Don Giovanni, the Three Penny Opera, Falstaff and Idomeneo.
+John Axelrod’s opera activity includes Bernstein’s Candide at Théâtre du Châtelet, Teatro alla Scala and Maggio Musicale Fiorentino, Eugene Onegin at Teatro San Carlo in Naples, Kurt Weill’s Aufstieg und Fall der Stadt Mahagonny and the premiere of Vittorio Montalti’s Un romano a Marte at the Rome Opera, Martinů’s Mirandolina at Teatro La Fenice in Venice and both La Traviata and the premiere of Fabio Vacchi’s Lo specchio magico at the Maggio Musicale Fiorentino.
+For the Lucerne Festival from 2004 to 2009, he conducted: Rigoletto, The Rake’s Progress, Don Giovanni, The Threepenny Opera, Falstaff and Idomeneo.